FIU-SCIS-Senior-Projects/MYVIPCity-1.0/Code/README.md

 ### MyVipCity.DataTransferObjects

 In this class library, we define the Data Transfer Objects (DTOs) used in the application.
 There is a DTO for each domain (see **MyVipCity.Domain**) class defined. i.e BusinessDto <-> Business.
 DTOs are used in the WebApi REST endpoints to receive/sent data from/to the client.
-DTOs are sent to the BusinessLogic layer for further processing.
+DTOs are also sent to the BusinessLogic layer for further processing.

 ### MyVipCity.Domain

+In this project, we define all domain classes. ie. Business, PromoterProfile, AttendingRequest, Picture, ProfilePicture, Review, etc. Most of this classes have a corresponding table in the database.

+### MyVipCity.Domain.Automapper

+There is a need to convert DTOs object into domain objects before running business rules and before persisting this objects into the database.
+There is also a need to convert domain objects into DTOs before sending this objects back to the client.
+Here is where we use [Automapper](http://automapper.org/) to easily execute this conversions between objects.

+In this project we define the configuration for Automapper; that is, we define how one specific object maps into another.